Amy Schumer Shows Off Growing Baby Bump In Latest Instagram Update

 “I wanted to push through and do my shows.
 Because I hate letting people down and I love stand up and money!
 But more than that I have to think about my health and the baby.”

 The Trainwreck actress also opened up a little more about the lesser-known pregnancy condition she has been suffering all three trimesters of her pregnancy with her first child with husband, Chris Fischer.
-Schumer shared that the nausea, vomiting, and general feeling of unwellness at times becomes too much for her to do even the simplest of tasks — like riding in a car for more than five minutes.
+Schumer shared that nausea, vomiting, and a general feeling of unwellness occasionally becomes too much for her to do even the simplest of tasks — like riding in a car for more than five minutes.

 She also said that while she knows that her fans understand, it still hurts her to have to let them down.

-But if fans are missing how funny the comedian is, they can just take a look at her social media to get some laughs.
-As BuzzFeed shared, Schumer had a bit of a difficult time getting on her socks and took a video of the harrowing ordeal of doing something so simple, and part of one’s everyday routine while being so far along in her pregnancy.
+If fans are missing how funny the comedian is, they can just take a look at her social media to get some laughs.
+As BuzzFeed shared, Schumer had a bit of difficulty getting on her socks, and took a video of the harrowing ordeal.

 Schumer showed the different angles in which she attempted to put the socks on, first trying the normal way, by simply placing them on her feet.
-She was able to get the left one on with no problem, but when she couldn’t get the right one on, she tried a little pregnant-lady gymnastics and pulled her leg up behind her on the bed to attempt to put them on that way.
-When that bendy routine worked, she smiled for the camera before exclaiming, “and that’s pregnant!”
+She was able to get the left one on with no problem, but when she couldn’t get the right one on, she tried some pregnant-lady gymnastics, pulling her leg up behind her on the bed to attempt to put them on that way.
+When that bendy routine worked, she smiled for the camera before exclaiming “and that’s pregnant!”